-Regency Centers strives to create value for our shareholders through our outstanding operational performance, high-quality portfolio, strong balance sheet, superior asset management and development capabilities, and an exceptional team located across more than 20 offices nationwide.
-During 2022, our team was able to pursue and execute value-add leasing transactions, acquisition opportunities, and development and redevelopment projects to further enhance our high-quality portfolio of over 400 properties in top trade areas around the country.
+Regency Centers continues to generate value for our shareholders through our exceptional operational performance, high-quality portfolio, strong balance sheet, superior asset management and development capabilities, and a talented team located across more than 20 offices nationwide.
+During 2023, our team was able to execute on value-add leasing transactions, merger and acquisition opportunities, and development and redevelopment projects to further enhance our sector-leading portfolio of over 480 properties in top trade areas around the country.

-2022 Business Highlights
+2023 Business Highlights